wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 1. <a href="#BaseTooling">Install base tools/utilities locally on your mac</a>.
 2. <a href="#TaskTemplate">Use the GitHub Template to create your repo and use Task to install tools/utilities locally</a>.
 3. <a href="#KnownGoodProjects">Obtain sample Terraform code</a> (from GitHub or Terraform.io module registry).
-4. <a href="#Folders">Define your Terraform project's folders and files</a>.
+4. Obtain cloud credentials, <a href="#cidr-subnet-function">network CIDR subnet</a> definitions, and other preferences for your region(s) in AWS, Azure, GCP, etc., securely saved to and retrieved from a secure secrets vault.

-5. Obtain cloud credentials, <a href="#cidr-subnet-function">network CIDR subnet</a> definitions, and other preferences for your region(s) in AWS, Azure, GCP, etc., securely saved to and retrieved from a secure secrets vault.
+5. <a href="#Folders">Define your Terraform project's folders and files</a>.
-6. Code cloud resources in HCL-formatted <tt>.tf</tt> files.
+6. Code resources in HCL-formatted <tt>.tf</tt> files.

 7. Use GitHub Actions to automatically kick off a CI/CD run instead of typing <a href="#AdhocCLIcommands">ad-hoc CLI commands</a> to <a href="#Testing">test Terraform</a>.